intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 ```
 Here we use get_tensor function to read gpt_neox_embed_in.weight with a shape of (n_vocab,n_embd) tensor into model.others[0].

+So when enabling a new model, we should implement the new_model_utils.cpp of the new model.

 ## 2.2.
 Inference process
 - Model_eval_internal: This function can be equivalent to the forward process in pytorch, which has the same computational process.
 In [gptneox.cpp](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/models/gptneox/gptneox.cpp), the model_eval_internal here will perform a complete operation on the input values, such as ffn, layernorm, mha, etc. Here's a layernorm operation:
 ```cpp